cirosantilli/linux-cheat/posix/index.md

 and those are then implemented using a given os system calls.

-however many of the linux system calls rassemble those closely because of the complience
+however many of the linux system calls rassemble those closely because of the complience, so when you learn the POSIX interface you are already learning the Linux interface too

 ## directory structure